 The best strains for stress will be either Type II (balanced THC:CBD ratio) or III (CBD dominant with low amounts of THC).
 Dominant terpenes that may help with stress are linalool or pinene.
 Some chemovars that could have this type of chemical profile include strains such as Cannatonic and Critical Mass.

 Strains that may help with depression

 When choosing a strain to help with depression, you should stick to Type III chemovars, with dominant terpenes BCP, limonene or linalool.
-Ringo’s Gift, for example, is often found to be high in CBD and low in THC, with ranging amounts of limonene, BCP and limonene.
-Another Type III that may work for depression is AC/DC, which is often high in limonene, BCP, and pinene.
+Ringo’s Gift, for example, is often found to be high in CBD and low in THC, with varying amounts of limonene, BCP, and limonene.
+Another Type III strain that may work for depression is AC/DC, which is often high in limonene, BCP, and pinene.